kaustubhkharvi/stock-trader/README.markdown

 # Ultimate Stock Trader 🚀

 Welcome to **Ultimate Stock Trader**, an advanced stock trading simulation and analysis tool built with Python.
-This project is designed exclusively for the Indian stock market, leveraging real-time data from NIFTY 50 stocks via Yahoo Finance.
+This project is designed exclusively for the **Indian Stock Exchange**, leveraging real-time data from **NIFTY 50** stocks via Yahoo Finance.
 It offers sophisticated trading features and interactive visualizations, making it an excellent platform for practicing strategies and exploring the Indian market.

 ## Features ✨